github/docs/content/osmand/map/online-raster-maps.md

 OsmAndMapCreator / Mobac

 ### Export / Import from OsmAnd
-In order to export online map sources, you can select them in the export file list of your application profile (Export -> Resources -> Map sources). (**add image and link)
+In order to export online map sources, you can select them in the export file list of your application profile (Export -> Resources -> Map sources).
+[Application profile/import](/osmand/app-profile)(**add image and link)**.

-To import online map sources, you can import obf-file of application profile. (**add image and link)
+To import online map sources, you can import obf-file of application profile.
+[Application profile/import](/osmand/app-profile)(**add image and link)

 ### Magic URL to install map source

-Online maps can be added with a special link.
+Online maps can be added with a special link to OsmAnd Raster map list.
 Click to this link and choose OsmAnd for opening:

 http://osmand.net/add-tile-source?name=TEST&url_template=http://h0.ortho.tiles.virtualearth.net/tiles/h{q}.jpg?g=45&min_zoom=19max_zoom=20